Serekh

 In Egyptian hieroglyphs, a serekh is a rectangular enclosure representing the niched or gated façade of a palace surmounted by (usually) the Horus falcon, indicating that the text enclosed is a royal name.
 The serekh was the earliest convention used to set apart the royal name in ancient Egyptian iconography, predating the later and better known cartouche by four dynasties and five to seven hundred years.

 Appearance

 A serekh was an ornamental vignette combining a view of a palace façade and a plan (top view) of the royal courtyard.
-The term serekh derives from the Egyptian word for "facade".
+The term serekh derives from the Egyptian word for "façade".
 Different serekhs on different types of object display countless variations of the façade decor in its complexity and detail.
 It seems that no strict artistic rules for the design of the serekh itself existed.

 History

 The serekh first appears as an ornamental miniature during the late Gerzeh culture, when it was used as a royal crest only.
 From the Old Kingdom period onward, the first uses of the full written word appear in old papyri.